 For this to work, rotating lasers were set up to transmit signals that could be picked up by sensors positioned on dozers or graders.
-This gave operators the basic information they needed for their grader or dozer.
+This gave operators the basic information they needed for their machine.
 Yet, in comparison to modern-day machine control, these early systems were still very limited at providing a full and accurate picture and were also often too expensive or complex.

 Present day challenges for the industry

 Fast forward to the present day, and the construction industry is facing some significant challenges.
 It is no secret that there is a lack of fresh talent entering the sector.
-In particular, the sector has trouble attracting young people and, as a result, there are fewer operators entering the profession.
+In particular, contractors have trouble attracting young people and, as a result, there are fewer operators entering the profession.

 Should this trend continue, the industry will be left with a shortage of experienced and reliable operators, which means that the quality and productivity of projects will be impacted by a significant skills gap.
 To meet construction targets and tackle the skills gap head-on, the industry is turning towards automated machine control to enhance its workflow further.